HaedHutner/mvvasilev.dev/home/bg/projects.md

 These plugins started off as small, independent pieces.
 With time, however, I've abstracted more and more of the commonalities between them into their own plugin, called AtherysCore.
-I now refer to the environment in which we develop A'therys plugins as the "A'therys Framework", as it builds upon the Sponge API with enough technologies and functionality, that it can be considered a framework in and of itself.
+I now refer to the environment in which I develop A'therys plugins as the "A'therys Framework", as it builds upon the Sponge API with enough technologies and functionality, that it can be considered a framework in and of itself.